 By contrast, a multichannel strategy treats each channel as a silo and a separate opportunity to engage.
 It enables a flexible customer experience, wherein a customer can engage with a company through their preferred channel.
 However, the brand experience is limited to the confines of the channel as each exists in isolation.

-Burnie Group sees the contact center as a strategic differentiator that drives customer experience.
-A company’s ability to successfully develop and maintain it can have a monumental impact on brand reputation and loyalty, and act as a key lever to drive revenue.
+We see the contact center as a strategic differentiator that drives customer experience.
+A company’s ability to successfully develop and maintain its contact center can have a monumental impact on brand reputation and loyalty and act as a critical lever to drive revenue.

-- Benchmarking: a quarterly performance assessment against peers in a like industry
+- Benchmarking: Assess your contact center’s performance against peers in similar industries

-- Contact center stand-up: all elements of support to build a contact center in-office and or remotely
+- Contact center stand-up: Build a contact center in-office and or remotely

-- Health check: to determine your performance versus global best practice
+- Health check: Determine your contact center performance against global best practice

-- Process optimization: optimization programs via proven methodologies
+- Process optimization: Optimize your service delivery with proven methodologies

-- Target operating model (TOM): design and implementation for your service delivery strategy
+- Target operating model (TOM): Design and implement your service delivery strategy

 “A number of Canadian banks have worked with Burnie Group to complete a contact centre benchmarking survey.
 I was impressed with the quality of work and information gleaned from the benchmark."